God's Creation 5: Born Again

 On another occasion, the Jews had sent priests and Levites to John the Baptist to inquire of his identity.
 They asked if he was Elijah, or the Messiah, or a prophet (see John 1:19-25).
 Such a question would have been completely pointless had the questioners not seriously believed that an affirmative answer were possible.
 Since the questioners were Pharisees (verse 24), their act shows that the belief in reincarnation existed among at least some of the Pharisees.

 Josephus, the ancient historian of the Jews, tells us how the chief schools of Jewish religious belief regarded immortality.
-In The Anitiquities of the Jews, he states tht the Pharisees believed the soul to be immortal, and that virtuous persons have the power to revive and live again on Earth.
+In The Anitiquities of the Jews, he states that the Pharisees believed the soul to be immortal, and that virtuous persons have the power to revive and live again on Earth.
 We note that both Nicodemus and the later Apostle, Paul, were Pharisees.
 The Jewish Josephus sheds more light on early beliefs in the return of the soul in The Jewish Wars, where he writes, "Do you not know that those who depart out of this life obtain a most holy place in heaven, from whence, in the evolution of the ages, they are again sent into pure bodies?"
-Other, modern, writers have pointed out that reincarnationist ideas are so deeply written into esoteric Jewish literature that those Jews who follow the kabbalistic way make reincarnation sound almost like an essential part of the faith.
+Other, modern, writers have pointed out that reincarnationist ideas are so deeply written into esoteric Jewish literature that those Jews who follow the Kabbalistic way make reincarnation sound almost like an essential part of the faith.

 The Pharisees and the Sadducees often came under stinging condemnation from the mouth of Jesus, yet the third Jewish sect, the Essenes, escaped His criticism.
 Further, the Essene teachings, which have since been discovered in certain Dead Sea Scrolls, bear strong resemblances to the teachings of both Jesus and John the Baptist.
 These facts have led some scholars to conjecture that both Christ and John the Baptist were Essenes, since they were known to be Jews.
 Some investigators have further concluded that a form of reincarnation was an Essene belief.
 It is not completely clear what the Essenes taught, but a passage in Josephus' The Jewish Wars reports that taught preexistence, at the very least.